parttio/grid-pagination/README.md

 # Grid Pagination

-This addon adds pagination feature to the Vaadin 10 Grid component.
-To do so, it extends the existing Vaadin 10 Grid and creates a custom PaginatedGrid
+This addon adds pagination feature to the Vaadin 14+ Grid component.
+To do so, it extends the existing Vaadin 14 Grid and creates a custom PaginatedGrid

-An internal PlutoniumPagination component is created by integrating the plutonium-pagination web component from https://github.com/Klaudeta/plutonium-pagination
+An internal LitPagination component is created which handles the pagination and navigation through pages.

 ## Usage instructions

-To use the pagination feature on the grid you just have to use PaginatedGrid component instead of the standard Vaadin 10 Grid as follows:
+To use the pagination feature on the grid you just have to use PaginatedGrid component instead of the standard Vaadin 14+ Grid as follows:

 ```
 	PaginatedGrid<Address> grid = new PaginatedGrid<>();